makinacorpus/django-safedelete/README.rst

 It have been tested with Django 1.3, 1.4 and 1.5, using python 2.6 and 2.7.
 It is also compatible with python 3, using Django 1.5.
+It also has been tested with Django 1.7 using python 2.7 and python 3.

 Documentation